nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If true, polyscope will give warnings when any added values are `inf` or `NaN`.
 Most (but not quite all) floating-point buffers of data such as vertex positions, scalar/color/vector quantities, etc are checked.

     Default: `true`

-    Also, if you like the warnings but do not want them displayed with a dialog, you can disable the popup dialogs while retaining the check with:

-    ```cpp
-    polyscope::options::displayMessagePopups = false;
-    ```

 ??? func "`#!cpp int options::ssaaFactor`"